gsehwal/vuepress-toc/README.md

 # VuePress-Start

-*Starter template for a [VuePress](https://vuepress.vuejs.org) site*
-This is a Starter template for a VuePress and it integrates the NetlifyCMS with VuePress.
+*This is a Starter template for a [VuePress](https://vuepress.vuejs.org) site and it integrates the NetlifyCMS with VuePress.*

 ## Requirements